 negative thoughts cannot control you anymore

 If you achieve this skill, there is a big bonus other than increasing focus.
 You won’t be bothered by negative thoughts.
 It is the negative thoughts that make us overthink and become exhausted.
-You will find complete rest in this meditation.
-Actually, there are more big bonuses, but it is more joyful if you find them yourself.
-So, I should stop here.
+When you feel tired, please check your body and mind.
+Is the mind tired or the body is tired?
+If you can move normally, the body is not tired yet.
+Most people feel tired because their minds are overworked.